Financial-Times/origami/apps/website/_posts/2019-03-29-newsletter.md

 ## Special thanks

-Special thanks to Rhys Evans for implementing the most recent version of <a href="https://registry.origami.ft.com/components/o-layout?brand=internal" target="_blank">o-layout</a> so quickly after its release, and flagging small bugs for us 🙌.
+Special thanks to Rhys Evans for implementing the most recent version of <a href="https://registry.origami.ft.com/components/o-layout?brand=internal" target="_blank">o-layout (opens in a new window/tab)</a> so quickly after its release, and flagging small bugs for us 🙌.

 ## Broader update